Man in outdoor gear fills water bottle from a mountain stream on rocky terrain.

 Staying hydrated in the wild

-Why water purification matters
+Why water treatment matters

 Person kneels on rocky shore, filling a cup from a mountain stream, surrounded by rugged, snow-dappled peaks.